Cart 0

 ISSS (International Society for Skiing Safety) Pontresina, Switzerland, 2003 (research grant-application and thesis promulgated by Rick Howell); research performed by University of Montréal researchers, Professor Nancy St-Onge, PhD and Professor Jacques DeGuise, PhD; presented by Professor Nicola Hagemeister, PhD, and Yan Chevalier, MS).

-The biomechanical proof behind ACL-friendly Howell Ski Bindings, Howell-specified lateral-heel release-settings, and unique Howell anti-pre-release — is simple:
+The biomechanical proof behind the patented ACL integrity provided by Howell Ski Bindings, Howell-specified lateral-heel release-settings, and Howell anti-pre-release — is simple:

-This is not ‘medical advice’— it’s basic structural engineering applied to the human anatomy and to ski-binding mechanics.
-This essay presents a major breakthrough in biomechanics.
+This is high-school vector-analysis applied to human anatomy and to ski-binding mechanics.

-Adding emphasis — ordinary 2-mode alpine ski-bindings have little possibility of release before ACL-injury when large abduction-loads enter a short shaped-ski under (or closely behind) the tibial-axis, irrespectively of an ordinary 2-mode binding’s release-settings: even a small child’s setting can block necessary-release before ACL-injury during Slip-Catch or Phantom-Foot events.
+Adding emphasis — ordinary 2-mode alpine ski-bindings have no possibility of release before ACL-injury when large abduction-loads enter a shaped-ski — irrespectively of an ordinary 2-mode binding’s release-settings.
+Even a small child’s release-setting blocks necessary-release for an adult during large-loaded Slip-Catch events — then leading to ACL, MCL, meniscus, tibial-plateau, and/or femoral condyle - injury.

-A special 3-mode binding with additional lateral-heel release — together with special lateral-heel release-settings — can read and react to large abduction-loads generated by shaped-skis during Slip-Catch or Phantom-Foot crashes — to release before ACL injury.
+Special 3-mode bindings with additional lateral-heel release — together with special lateral-heel release-settings — can address large abduction-loads generated by shaped-skis during Slip-Catch or Phantom-Foot crashes — by releasing at a magnitude that is lower than the integrity-limit of an ACL, MCL, meniscus, tibial-plateau, femoral-condyle.

-That special non-pre-releasing 3-mode binding with additional lateral-heel release and with special biomechanically-based lateral-heel settings is ACL-friendly Howell SkiBindings.
+That special non-pre-releasing 3-mode binding with additional lateral-heel release and special lateral-heel release-settings is Howell SkiBindings.

 The thin black line represents the unique ‘release envelope’ of ACL-friendly Howell SkiBindings — operating in the white-space below the integrity-thresholds of the tibia, ACL and MCL — and above the pre-release threshold.